UVAdMIST/swmm_wq_rl/README.md

 2. keras-rl (once installed, replace rl.core with modified file: core.py in this repo)
 3. openai-gym

+## Control Scenarios
-Passive (uncontrolled) SWMM simulations use code in the passive folder.
+1. Passive (uncontrolled) SWMM simulations use code in the passive folder.

-Rule-based Control SWMM simulations use code in the rbc folder.
+2. Rule-based Control SWMM simulations use code in the rbc folder.

+## References
+This work builds on https://github.com/UVAdMIST/swmm_rl which has been published in the Journal of Hydroinformatics and is available via open access at https://iwaponline.com/jh/article/doi/10.2166/hydro.2020.080/77759/Flood-mitigation-in-coastal-urban-catchments-using.